 - You cannot stop the bleeding after 10 minutes of pressure.

-- You have a nosebleed after an accident or being hit in the face.
+- Your child has a nosebleed after an accident or being hit in the face.

-- Your child has a clotting disorder and you can’t stop the nosebleeds.
+- Your child has a clotting disorder and you cannot stop the nosebleeds.